-Colonizing Mars certainly won’t be easy, and if it ever happens, that probably won’t be until the mid-2020s or 2030s.
-But if Musk has his way, he’ll set up a permanent home for humanity on Mars, and that opens up some intriguing legal questions.
+Colonizing the Red Planet certainly won’t be easy, and if it ever happens, it probably won’t be until the 2030s.
+But if Musk has his way, he’ll set up a permanent home for humanity on our inhospitable neighbor, and that opens up some intriguing legal questions.

-Mars belongs to everybody, according to the Outer Space Treaty, which the United States signed back in 1967.
+Mars belongs to everybody, according to the Outer Space Treaty, which the US signed back in 1967.
 The treaty says nobody can own a celestial body.
 How might that affect Musk’s plans?

 There’s nothing in the space treaties that would stop Musk and his followers from going to Mars, says Frans von der Dunk, who studies space law at the University of Nebraska-Lincoln.
 Private companies are perfectly free to set out for Mars, build permanent habitats, and start a new society there—just as long as that society follows the rules of the Outer Space Treaty.
 For example, colonists can’t deploy weapons of mass destruction (sorry, Elon), and they can’t claim to own the land they’re on.

 “Their activities on Mars shouldn’t interfere with activities of others in space,” says von der Dunk.

 Who’s in charge once there’s a human population on Mars?

 Although Musk’s hypothetical colony wouldn’t legally be an American colony, it would still be subject to American laws.
 That’s because even if the Mars mission launches from Kazakhstan or French Guiana, SpaceX is an American company and the colonists would be traveling on an American ship.